Columbia says ICE agents used false pretenses to enter a university residence and detain a student. Here’s what we know

 Little did she know at the time, she would spend roughly the same number of hours in federal immigration detention the next day.

 University officials claimed the agents misrepresented their purpose in order to access the building, entering “without any kind of warrant” and using the false pretense of searching for a missing child.
-DHS said they were targeting Aghayeva because she is an undocumented immigrant “whose student visa was terminated in 2016 under the Obama administration for failing to attend classes.”
+DHS said it was targeting Aghayeva because she is an undocumented immigrant “whose student visa was terminated in 2016 under the Obama administration for failing to attend classes.”

 New York Mayor Zohran Mamdani raised Aghayeva’s detention with President Donald Trump during a meeting at the White House Thursday, saying shortly after that Trump had informed him she would be released.

+Failla’s order was filed around the same time as Aghayeva was released, after Mamdani discussed her case with Trump.

+A spokesperson for the Manhattan US Attorney’s office declined to comment on the lawsuit, which was filed against DHS and officials including Immigration and Customs Enforcement Acting Director Todd Lyons, DHS Secretary Kristi Noem, Attorney General Pam Bondi and New York ICE Enforcement and Removal Operations field office director Kenneth Genalo.

-As uncertainty continues to shroud the circumstances of her detainment, here’s what we do and don’t know about the case:
+As uncertainty shrouds the circumstances of her detainment, here’s what we do and don’t know about the case:

 Who is Ellie Aghayeva?